NCAA Men’s Division I Soccer Tournament | WTOP News

 Saint Louis 5, LIU 0

-West Virginia 1, Virginia Tech 1, OT, West Virginia advances onf PK’s 4-3
+West Virginia 1, Virginia Tech 1, OT, West Virginia advances on PK’s 4-3

 Notre Dame 3, Villanova 0